 Red Fort is the most popular tourist attraction and another beautiful Mughal architecture to attract you.
 The red color of this fort made up of red sandstone, and so it named as Red Fort.
 It took 10 years (1638-1648) to finish the construction of this fort and approved by the Mughal Emperor Shah Jahan.
 The architect’s name of this beauty is Ustad Ahmad Lahauri and interestingly, he is also the designer of the incredible Taj Mahal.

 There are much to explore inside the fort complex and some wonders are the Diwan-i-Aam (Public Audience Hall), Moti Masjid (Pearl Mosque), Diwan-i-Khas (Private Audience Hall), Mumtaz Mahal.
-The main gate of this fort is known as Lahori Gate.
+Furthermore, the main gate of this fort is known as Lahori Gate.

 The UNESCO World Heritage Monument, Red Fort is located in Old Delhi, nearby Jama Mosque, and Chandni Chowk Market.
 Only Monday close and the rest of the day is open for visitors.
 The entry cost for foreigners 250 Rs. for Indians just 10 Rs.
 And yes, in the evening you can enjoy the history behind this fort with the sound and light show for an hour.